ViktorUngur002/ViktorUngur002/README.md

 ## My name is Viktor Ungur

 ## About Me
-I'm a student at Politehnica University Timisoara, at the Faculty of Automation and Computing.
-Passionate about machine learning, and software development.
-I'm eager to explore new technologies and expand my knowledge in the field.
+I am a motivated graduate from Politehnica University Timisoara, field of Computer and Information Technology, currently pursuing a Master's degree in Machine Learning.
+Passionate about Artificial Intelligence, Machine Learning and Software Engineering eager to apply theoretical knowledge in practical, real-world environments.

 ## Interests
 - Software Development